AllureOfTheStars/Allure/PLAYING.md

 --------------------

 You win the game if you escape the spaceship alive.
-Your score is the sum of all gold coins you've plundered plus 100 gold for each gem.
+Your score is the sum of all gold you've plundered plus 100 gold grains for each gem.
 Only the loot in possession of the party members on the current level counts (the rest of the party is considered MIA).